Revisiting Megadeth’s Debut, ‘Killing Is My Business … and Business Is Good!’

-The arrival of Megadeth's boldly named Killing is My Business ... and Business is Good! on June 12, 1985 marked a somewhat inauspicious beginning to what would become a multi-platinum heavy metal career for band leader Dave Mustaine.
+The arrival of Megadeth's Killing Is My Business ... and Business Is Good! on June 12, 1985, marked a somewhat inauspicious beginning to what would become a multi-platinum heavy metal career for band leader Dave Mustaine.

 But it was a start, and after nearly two years of watching from the sidelines as his former bandmates in Metallica become the leaders of the fast-growing (emphasis on "fast") thrash metal movement, Mustaine was ready to make good on his own dreams, whatever the cost.

 That meant taking on day jobs while actively seeking out like-minded musicians to pursue a personal metal vision, which was still no easy task in the early '80s.
 Nevertheless, within months, Mustaine had formed the first iteration of Megadeth – which briefly went by the name of Fallen Angel, reportedly in reference to how Metallica had cast him off.
 That initial lineup featured drummer Lee Rausch, bassist David Ellefson and the latter's roommate Greg Handevidt on guitar.